sidtea123/doodle-detector/README.md

 # doodle-detector
 Detects doodles.
-Run cnn.py to train, test_window.py to test.
+Run cnn.py to train, cnn_tester.py to test, and test_window.py to play around with it.

-Dataset is a sampling of the .npy files provided by google's Quick, Draw! dataset.
-See data_manager.py to see which categories are used.
+Dataset is a sampling of 23 of the .npy files provided by Google's Quick, Draw! dataset.
+See data_manager.py to see which categories are used and how many images were sampled.

 Here is the model in action: